-- Be a: - Citizen of the United States. - Nevada resident for at least 30 days before the date of an election. - Resident of your precinct for at least 10 days before the election. - Be at least 18 years old on or before the date of the election. - Not have been declared mentally incompetent by a court of law. - Not claim any other place as your legal residence. - And, not have been convicted of a felony unless your rights have been restored.
+- Be a Citizen of the United States. - Be a Nevada resident for at least 30 days before the date of an election. - Be a Resident of your precinct for at least 10 days before the election. - Be at least 18 years old on or before the date of the election. - Not have been declared mentally incompetent by a court of law. - Not claim any other place as your legal residence. - And, not have been convicted of a felony unless your rights have been restored (either by automatic restoration or through a petition.)